 Director, Ryan Residency Training Program (FSM)

-Jessica Kiley, MD, MPH is an Assistant Professor of Obstetrics and Gynecology and a graduate of the Northwestern University Fellowship in Family Planning and Contraception.
+Jessica Kiley, MD, MPH is an Assistant Professor of Obstetrics and Gynecology and a graduate of the Northwestern University Fellowship in Complex Family Planning.
 She completed her residency training in obstetrics and gynecology at the University of Chicago Hospitals and is a graduate of Cornell University, the University of Florida College of Medicine, and the Northwestern University Master’s Program in Public Health.
 Dr. Kiley serves as Director of the Kenneth J. Ryan Residency Training Program in Family Planning.
 Her clinical interests include complex contraception, prenatal care, and surgical sterilization.
 Dr. Kiley has authored peer-reviewed articles on contraceptive technologies and conducts reproductive health research studies.
 She is a member of ACOG, ARHP, PRCH, and SFP.

 Lee Shulman, MD